Okipa/laravel-bootstrap-components/README.md

 * override components with your own (we would recommend you to place them in a `app/vendor/laravel-bootstrap-components/` folder).
 * customize the form components default behaviour.

+:warning You may have to run a `composer dump-autoload` after changing a component path in your configuration file.

 ## Translations

 Publish the package translations files to customize them if necessary :